 Also, notice the first layer underneath this layer in the picture below.

-By adding depth through multiple resin layers, this resin ocean wave art should have a very cool 3D effect.
+By adding depth through multiple resin layers, this resin ocean waves art will have a 3D effect.

-After about 30 seconds of the alcohol ink sitting in the resin, it created a cool effect.
+After about 30 seconds, the alcohol ink dispersed into the resin.

 I used my heat gun to move the resin until I achieved an ocean wave pattern.